Description

 We have three weekly and informal conversation opportunities for all students who want to speak German:

-"German Convo on the Go" will meet on Wednesdays at 10 a.m. sharp at Burton Tower for a 1-hour walk and talk with Mary Gell (magell@umich.edu).
+"German Convo on the Go" meets on Wednesdays at 10 a.m. sharp at Burton Tower for a 1-hour walk and talk with Mary Gell (magell@umich.edu).
 This event happens 'rain or shine.'

 "Kreativwerkstatt:" Chat in German and express yourself creatively.
 Crafting, coloring, painting, drawing, knitting, sewing, crochet, embroidery, origami?
 At the weekly German “Kreativwerkstatt,” which takes place on Wednesdays at 3 p.m., you will combine speaking German (any level welcome, beginners included!!) and creatively expressing yourself.
 You are encouraged to bring your own materials or (ongoing) projects, but we will also provide some materials and prompts each week.
 If you have questions about "Kreativwerkstatt" please contact Laura Okkema (lokkema@umich.edu) or Iris Zapf-Garcia (iriszaga@umich.edu.)